Overlapping symptoms can be confusing…

 Staying with the example above, and with the point about persistent symptoms, please note the following differences between H. pylori and Candida Albicans infections.

-In view of the above, we would suggest insisting that your Health Care Professional does a blood test to determine your Candida Albicans status.
+In view of the above, we would suggest insisting that your doctor orders a blood test to determine your Candida Albicans status.